-In all the solar system, Earth is the densest planet.
-Earth density steadily increases as you go inwards from the crust to core.
-If you average it throughout the whole planet, Earth density is about 5.513 g/cm3.
+“In our entire solar system, Earth is the densest planet.
+Earth density steadily increases as you go inwards from the crust to the core.
+If you average it throughout the whole planet, Earth’s density is about 5.513 g/cm3“

-Finally, nickel (2%), sulfur (2%), calcium (1%) and aluminum (1%) make up most of the remaining.
+Finally, nickel (2%), sulfur (2%), calcium (1%), and aluminum (1%) make up most of the remaining.

 So now we know what Earth is made of in terms of its composition.
 What is Earth density?
 And how do you calculate how dense Earth is?

-Earth density by core, mantle and crust
+Earth density by core, mantle, and crust

 - OUTER CORE: Next, the outer core has a density of about 11.0 g/cm3.

-The lower mantle has a significantly lower density of about 5.0 g/cm3.
-This is followed by the upper mantle with a density of 3.9 g/cm3.
+- UPPER MANTLE: This is followed by the upper mantle with a density of 3.9 g/cm3.

 Finally, the crust consists of rocks rich in silica with a density of about 2.5 g/cm3.
 The crust rides on a plasticky layer called the asthenosphere.
 This fluid-like layer with a density of about 3.3 g/cm3.

 Density is mass divided by volume.
 Mass is the physical matter of something in a total number of atoms.
 And volume is the amount of space an object encloses.
 If you know the mass and volume of an object, then you can measure density by dividing the two.